k2-fsa/sherpa/docs/source/ncnn/examples/index.rst

 Examples
 ========

-In this section, we describe some usage examples of `sherpa-ncnn`_.
+In this section, we describe some usage examples of `sherpa-ncnn`_ on various boards.

 .. toctree::
    :maxdepth: 2